- Date of birth:

 - First Class:

-An all-rounder who bowled left-arm spin, Paul Grayson is one of a host of Yorkshire homegrown talent to progress through to play for England’s senior side.
+A left-arm spin bowling all-rounder, Paul Grayson is one of a host of Yorkshire homegrown talent to have represented England’s senior side.

-Now, he is in the midst of a successful coaching career, with his current role as the White Rose county’s senior batting coach.
+Now, in the midst of a successful coaching career, he is currently the White Rose’s senior batting coach.

-A trophy-winning head coach at Essex, Grayson has also been head coach of the Yorkshire Diamonds women’s team as well as head of cricket at Durham University.
+A trophy-winning first-team coach at Essex, Grayson has also been head coach of the Yorkshire Diamonds women and head of cricket at Durham University.

-In his playing career, Ripon-born Grayson scored over 12,000 runs across all forms and took exactly 350 wickets before his move into coaching.
+In his playing career, Ripon-born Grayson scored over 12,000 runs across all forms and took exactly 350 wickets before moving into coaching.

 Grayson made his first-class and List A debuts for Yorkshire in 1990 and 1991 respectively and spent the first six seasons of his career with his home county prior to moving on to Essex in search of greater opportunity.

-In September 1997, he was a member of the Essex side which won the NatWest Trophy final against Warwickshire at Lord’s, though he did not bowl or bat in a resounding nine-wicket victory.
+In 1997, he was a member of the Essex side which won the NatWest Trophy final against Warwickshire at Lord’s.

 His solitary career five-wicket haul came for Essex against Yorkshire at Scarborough in late 2001, the final game of the summer.
 By that time, the White Rose had already been crowned county champions.